 - sport or PE

 Bear in mind that timetabling may mean that your child may not be able to study all the subjects they want to - for example, if PE and French are scheduled at the same time, they may not be able to study both, and in most cases, the timetable is set and won't be changed.

 Speak to your child’s school to find out what subjects they offer.

 The most important thing for your child is that they feel they are able to succeed in the subjects they choose.
 This means that they should be encouraged to choose subjects they enjoy and that they are good at, even if they are not traditionally seen as ‘good’ subjects or qualifications.

 For example, if your child loves working with their hands and doesn’t enjoy academic studies, they may be more suited to BTECs than GCSEs, and there is nothing wrong with them choosing this as a pathway.
 Future employers will be more interested in how successful your child is in the qualification they choose, rather than the qualification itself.

 Encourage your child to think about their skills and interests when making their choices.
-They can use the Competencies tool to help them identify their best skills, then sit down with you to talk through what subjects might suit them best.
+They can use the Skills tool to help them identify their best skills, then sit down with you to talk through what subjects might suit them best.
 If you’re not sure, ask a teacher at your child’s school for support.

 Get clued up